Pressure dependent friction on granular slopes close to avalanche

 More generally, understanding the mechanism of solid friction over sandy materials is of importance for various fields that include animal locomotion~\cite{li2013,hosoi2015, marvi2014}, civil engineering~\cite{nedderman} and interaction between mechanical devices and soils~\cite{taberlet2007,taberlet2011,li2013,hosoi2015}.
 On a horizontal sandy surface, tangential forces are proportional to the normal forces~\cite{geminard1999,fall2014}, i.e. the Amontons's laws of friction~\cite{amontons1699} roughly describe the frictional forces.
 To our knowledge, the laws of friction over inclined granular surfaces are unknown.
 In particular there is no evidence that the frictional force exerted on objects or animals can be described by Amontons laws.

 In this letter, we investigate experimentally the resistance to sliding on inclined granular surfaces as a function of object's weight.
 We found that the sliding ability increases close to the avalanche angle.
-However, the sliding ability evolves strongly with the weights of the objects, and a complex diagram of stability emerges from the experiments.
-The ability of objects to deform dynamically a granular surface appears to be a key parameter that control the stability of objects resting on slopes.
+Moreover, the sliding ability evolves strongly with the weights of the objects, and a complex diagram of stability emerges from the experiments.
+The ability of objects to deform dynamically a granular surface appears to be a key parameter that control the stability of objects located on slopes.
 Finally we propose a link between this diagram of stability and the inability of some insects to escape from an antlion trap.

 The experimental setup is schematically drawn in fig.2.
-A horizontal surface of granular material is prepared by pouring glass beads (density $\rho$) of diameter $d=2.2~mm$ (mean avalanche angle $\theta_a=29~deg$) or $d=1.2~mm$ ($\theta_a=27~deg$) into a box (length = $29~cm$, width = $20~cm$, height = $4~cm$).
-The surface is leveled and the solid volume fraction is $\phi \simeq 0.60$.
+A granular material is prepared by pouring glass beads {\jc (density $\rho=2.50\times 10^3~kg.m^{-3}$)} of diameter $d=1.2~mm$ (mean avalanche angle $\theta_a=27~deg$), $d=2.2~mm$ ($\theta_a=29~deg$) and $d=6.0~mm$ ($\theta_a=29~deg$) into a box (length = $29~cm$, width = $20~cm$, height = $4~cm$), then the surface is leveled.
+The solid volume fraction is $\phi \simeq 0.60$.
 The box is then inclined at an angle $\theta$.
-We place objects (mass $M$, surface $\Sigma$) delicately on the surface, and objects slide down and eventually stop.
-A picture is then taken and the sliding distances is measured.
+We place objects (mass $M$, surface $\Sigma$) delicately on the surface, and objects can slide down, then eventually stop.
+A picture is then taken and the sliding distances are measured.
 The avalanche angle is then measured and new granular surface is prepared.
 For an object with a given mass and surface, the fact that an object slides or stops is not deterministic.
 Experiments are repeated $8$ or $16$ times depending on the physical parameters.
 The objects are small circular metallic pieces with a cardboard's surface.
-The sliding friction coefficient $\mu$ of objects on a layer of glued beads is $\mu=\tan(20~deg)=0.36$.
+The sliding friction coefficient $\mu$ of objects on a layer of glued beads is measured as $\mu=\tan(22~deg)=0.40$.

-The outcome of such experiments is the probability $\varphi_{L^*}$ that the object slides over the non-dimensional length $L^*=L/d$ of the box.
+The outcome of such experiments is the probability $\varphi$ that the object slides over the box length.
 Dimensionless governing quantities are the reduced surface $\Sigma^*=\Sigma/d^2$ and the relative pressure $P^*=P/\rho g d$, with $g$ the gravity and $P=Mg/\Sigma$ the pressure exerted by the object on a horizontal surface.